One of the enhancements to the ArcGIS API for JavaScript at version 2.6

 Please refer to the

-options section of the map class documentation
+options section of the map class documentation, specifically the

 navigationMode property.